threefoldfoundation/www_examplesite/manual/README.md

 - id: uniquely chosen name, which should not change over time
 - title which shows on overview
 - tags: generic to allow us to search & shows
+  - choose from
+    - crystaltwin : for project who crystal twin as backend
+    - tfgrid : for project will use tfgrid
+    - only relevant for author/person
 - status: planned, internal, test, public
 - startdate: when then project will start and be available on crystaltwin or tfgrid
 - countries: where is the team, can be comma separated list
 - cities: ...
 - rank: 1 is lowest prio, 5 highest (what to show first)
-- category: crystaltwin, team, tfgrid (for listing in navigation)
 - excerpt: short content to show in overview (DONT MAKE IT TOO LONG)
 - created: when the project was registered
-- author: 1 or more authors who created the content
+- author: 1 or more persons who created the content
-- members: 1 or more people behind project (the member of the project)
+- members: 1 or more persons behind project (the members of the project, use the id)
-- can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil, friend, gridcouncil, techcouncil

-## metadata per user/author page
+## metadata per person page

 ```
 ---
-id: christine
+id: kristine
-name: Christine
+name: Kristine
 tags: crystaltwin, planned, grid
 rank: 1
+memberships:
 bio: The business / other life experience of the person
 linkedin: https://www.linkedin.com/...
 websites: https://threefold.io/, https://www.mazraa.io/
 image: ./images/author1.png
-projects: seeds, threefold
+project_ids: seeds, threefold
 countries:
 cities:
 ---
 ```

-- ...
+- mebership:
+    - choose from guardian, ambassador, farmer, threefold, tftech, project, techcouncil, gridcouncil, wisdomcouncil

 # page